 Born and raised in Kailua-Kona, Keelee developed an appreciation for the ocean from an early age.
-This led her to get her B.S. in Marine Science from UH Hilo.
+This led her to get her B.S. in Marine Science from the University of Hawaii at Hilo.
 Keelee is a research diver with interests in phycology and science communication.
-She is thrilled to join the Kampachi Farms team as an algae technician.

 Mark has joined Kampachi Farms to focus on the development and commercialization of novel, sustainable aquafeeds.
 Mark received his BS in Biology at the University of Puget Sound, after which, he worked in aquaculture nutrition research and commercial finfish culture before completing a MS at University of Miami, Rosenstiel School for Marine and Atmospheric Sciences, focused on marine fish nutrition.
 He has worked as a guide on several rivers in Montana and Mongolia, where he assisted in freshwater fisheries research.